Superstar64/sky/README.md

 A Glasgow Haskell compiler, alongside the Megaparsec library, is required to build the compiler.
 The Gnu Compiler Collection (for C), Make is required to build the runtime.
 If your on debian based distros, you can install `ghc`, `libghc-megaparsec-dev`, `gcc`, and `make`.
-Otherwise, install ghc, cabal, gcc, and make though your normal operating system means and run `cabal install megaparsec`.
+Otherwise, install ghc, cabal, gcc, and make though your normal operating system means and run `cabal install megaparsec --lib`.
 Run ``make`` to build the executables and ``make samples`` to run the samples.

 # Recommended Videos